redhat-developer/odo/docs/development.md

 ### Clone your fork

-The commands below require that you have $GOPATH.
-We highly recommended you put odo code into your $GOPATH.
+The following commands assume that you have the $GOPATH environment variable properly set.
+We highly recommend you place odo code into $GOPATH.

 ```sh
 git clone https://github.com/$YOUR_GITHUB_USERNAME/odo.git $GOPATH/src/github.com/redhat-developer/odo